kgateway-dev/community/CONTRIBUTOR_LADDER.md

 * Requirements:
     * Must have successful contributions to the project, including at least one merged PR.
     * Member of the #k8sgateway channel on the [CNCF slack](https://slack.cncf.io).
-    * Must have enabled 2FA on the GitHub account.
+    * Must have 2FA enabled on your GitHub account.
 * Privileges:
     * May be assigned Issues and Reviews.
     * May give commands to CI/CD automation.